Editor's note: This article was originally published in 2018 and has been updated in April 2020 with fresh content and insights. Enjoy!

 Many games offer rewards that appear at varying intervals or only after specific tasks are completed.
 As a result, people keep playing in the hopes of eventually moving up a level, reaching the top of the scoreboard, or simply getting a hit of dopamine as their brain processes a pleasurable event.

 Concerned parents weren't the only ones paying attention to the addictive effects of video games; product designers have also taken note.
-Gamification—the incorporation of game design elements into products and marketing initiatives—is on the rise in everything from music streaming to takeout apps as companies compete to attract and retain users.
+Gamification is on the rise in everything from music streaming to takeout apps as companies compete to attract and retain users.

 But how do you implement gamification without going overboard and frustrating your users with gratuitous elements?
 Here, we look at some of the pitfalls of gamification gone wrong—and how your team can get it right.

-Gamification applies this idea to non-game products by figuring out the things that trigger users to take action and rewarding them with features like point systems and badges.
+Addictive games keep users engaged by getting them to complete tasks that resonate with their goals and intrinsic motivations.
+Gamification applies this same strategy to non-game products by figuring out the things that trigger users to take action and rewarding them with features like point systems, badges, or even just simple progress indicators.
 The result is a product that motivates users and keeps them coming back for more.

 Savvy marketers tapped into this approach long before digital became the default: McDonald's Monopoly, frequent flier miles, and loyalty stamp cards are all examples of early gamification strategies.